You installed Ollama. The models download fast, inference is quick, Apple Silicon handles it well. Now what?

 Honest answer: if you ask fewer than ten questions a day and never need to reference a previous conversation, Ollama's built-in chat is fine.
 It launches instantly, there's nothing to install, and the responses are identical to any other frontend because they're coming from the same models.

 The moment you want conversation history, voice, vision, multi-model workflows, or resource visibility, you'll reach for something else.
-The question is whether you want a lightweight chat client (Ollamac Pro, LM Studio) or a full platform (ToolPiper).
+The question is whether you want a lightweight chat client for Ollama (Ollamac Pro), a standalone app (LM Studio), or to replace the runner entirely (ToolPiper).

 When does Open WebUI's plugin ecosystem matter?